"The novelty is the sensitivity of the artist." - Azorin

 Private Spanish Dance Lessons

-Having a flamenco teacher just for you is the dream for dancing newbies!
+Having a bolero or flamenco teacher just for you is the dream for dancing newbies!
+You can train on your own or as a couple.

 To find a choreographer to master Spanish dance steps, generally, people use word-of-mouth or go through the classifieds of dance teachers from dance centres.